nikki93/cgame/README.md

 [chipmunk](http://chipmunk-physics.net/) are dependencies and are included in ext/.
 From the repository root,

-    mkdir build
-    cd build
+    cmake -E make_directory build
-    cmake ..
+    cmake -E chdir build cmake ..
-    make
+    cmake --build build

+The above instructions have been tested under OSX with clang+make and Windows with Visual Studio 2013.

 Running
 ---

-After building just run the 'cgame' executable, making sure your working directory is the root of the project (cgame looks for data in './data').
+After building just run the 'cgame' executable.
+This is put in the build directory by clang+make, and under build/Debug or build/Release by Visual Studio 2013.
+Make sure your working directory is the root of the project (cgame looks for data in './data').
 So after running the commands in the previous section, you'd do,

-    cd ..
     ./build/cgame

 By default it runs test/test.lua under the data directory.
 If you want to run a